core-wg/resource-directory/draft-ietf-core-resource-directory.md

 not be coupled with the data intermediary service.
 Mapping of Resource Directories to data intermediaries may be many-to-many.

-Metadata in web link compatible representations are supplied by Resource Directories, which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links.
+Metadata in web-link compatible representations are supplied by Resource Directories, which may be internally stored as  triples, or relation/attribute pairs providing metadata about resource links.
 External catalogs that are represented in other formats may be converted to common web linking formats for storage and access by Resource Directories.
 Since it is common practice for these to be URN encoded, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.